Norman's Solo Albums

 CD, 45 min., Les Pages Noires

-Alternately poignant, humourous, bittersweet and declamatory, the series of letters, trace the love & longing of one brother for another, and document this man's growing resistance to the rise of Nazism before and during the second World War.
+Alternately poignant, humourous, bittersweet and declamatory, the letters trace the love and longing of one brother for another, and document this man's growing resistance to the rise of Nazism before and during the second World War.

 Track Listing: